US lawyer loses appeal over assault of Hong Kong policeman | DW | 08.02.2022

 The Hong Kong High Court on Tuesday dismissed an appeal by a former Bank of America lawyer against a conviction and jail sentence for assaulting a police officer.

-Samuel Bickett was sent back to prison to serve the remainder of a four-and-a-half-month sentence.
+Samuel Bickett was sent back to prison to serve the remainder of a 4 1/2 month sentence.

 "Today's ruling is just the latest indication that the judiciary's reputation for applying the law rationally, fairly and equally is in danger," he said in a statement.
 "In a society with rule of law, police officers do not have free rein to do whatever they want."